mshapi03/PXRD_Beam_Footprint_Calculator/README.md

 This project aims to address both of these problems in as much breadth as possible to lower the barrier to entry to collecting high-quality diffractograms.

-## Sample Thickness and Incident X-Ray Energy
+## Sample Thickness and Incident X-Ray Energy (STIXE)

-The first question is addressed by the _PXRD_Sample_Considerations_V2.py_ script.
+The first question is addressed by the _PXRD_Sample_Considerations.py_ script, located in the _STIXE_ folder.
 The program takes a user input molecular formula and incident beam energy, and returns the mass attenuation coefficient of the sample.
 To do this, it references the included JSON dictionaries:

 + **Atomic_LAC_Working.json** - a nested dictionary containing a table of incident energy (keV) vs. elemental mass attenuation coefficient (g/cm<sup>3</sup>) for all elements.
 Of the form _{{"Z": "keV": MAC, "keV": MAC, etc..._